-- 2. In the Transfer Funds From drop-down list, select the bank account that you're going to transfer the money from. - 3.
-In the Transfer Funds To drop-down list, select the bank account to which you want to transfer the money.
+- 2. From the Transfer Funds From drop-down list, choose the bank account that you're going to transfer the money from. - 3.
+From the Transfer Funds To drop-down list, choose the bank account to which you want to transfer the money.